parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

 individually highly talented athletes who can't play together won't win matches.

+Successful CTOs seem to have great heads of engineering working with them.
+Often, they are emerging talent they have spotted and coached.

-While every CTO's style is different, there are some common themes amongst successful CTOs.
+While every CTO's style of managing people is different, there are some common themes amongst successful CTOs.
 They seem to pay attention to:

  * *Motivating people.* Productive technology organizations seem to be full or highly motivated individuals, who feel their work is a mission.
 More